hashicorp/terraform-google-terraform-enterprise-hvd/README.md

 1. Create/configure/validate the applicable [prerequisites](#prerequisites).

-2. Nested within the [examples](./examples/) directory are subdirectories that contain ready-made Terraform configurations of example scenarios for how to call and deploy this module.
-To get started, choose an example scenario.
-If you are not sure which example scenario to start with, then we recommend starting with the [default](examples/default) example.
+2. Nested within the [examples](./examples/) directory are subdirectories containing ready-made Terraform configurations for example scenarios on how to call and deploy this module.
+To get started, choose the example scenario that most closely matches your requirements.
+You can customize your deployment later by adding additional module [inputs](#inputs) as you see fit (see the [Deployment-Customizations](./docs/deployment-customizations.md) doc for more details).

-3. Copy all of the Terraform files from your example scenario of choice into a new destination directory to create your root Terraform configuration that will manage your TFE deployment.
-If you are not sure where to create this new directory, it is common for us to see users create an `environments/` directory at the root of this repo, and then a subdirectory for each TFE instance deployment, like so:
+3. Copy all of the Terraform files from your example scenario of choice into a new destination directory to create your Terraform configuration that will manage your TFE deployment.
+This is a common directory structure for managing multiple TFE deployments:

-    ```sh
+    ```
     .
     └── environments
         ├── production